 In some contexts, there are federal, state, or local laws prohibiting discrimination against transgender individuals.
 In other areas, policies exist, but often have no real teeth, remaining mere guidance for administrative bodies rather than a legally sanctioned deterrent to discriminatory or hostile conduct.
-Certain policies that actively hinder transgender individuals are still in effect, such as a ban on being publicly out in the military.
+Certain policies that actively hinder transgender individuals are still in effect.

 Parents who come out as transgender or those who transition after having children sometimes find that their former partner or spouse can use this information to restrict custody or visitation.